 Mock Clinics: What Is The Medicine Challenge?

-All of our summer courses here at the Oxford Scholastica Academy include a Challenge.
+All of our Oxford summer courses here at the Oxford Scholastica Academy include a Challenge.
 These Challenges allow you to put everything you’ve learned over the course of the program into practice.
-If you’re taking part in one of our residential Medicine summer school courses, you’ll be taking part in our challenge at the John Radcliffe Hospital – the main hospital associated with Oxford University.
+If you’re taking part in one of our residential Medicine summer school courses, you’ll be taking part in our challenge at the John Radcliffe Hospital (subject to availability).

 For the first part of the challenge, you’ll come in contact with real patients and perform your own mock-consultations.
 After noting down a summary of the patient’s case and working out what you think the diagnosis is, you’ll get the chance to present your findings to the rest of your group.
 And then you can ask questions about the findings of others.